vlasvlasvlas/quick_profiling/README.md

 # Whats this for

-Its a quick data profiling based on a data-in folder
+Its a quick data profiling based on a data-in folder, based on the amazing tool Pandas Profiling.

 # Check